lsst/ctrl_bps/doc/lsst.ctrl.bps/quickstart.rst

 ^^^^^^^^^^^^^^^^^

 **gqraphFile**
-    Name of the file with a pre-made pickled Quantum Graph.
+    Name of the file with a pre-made, serialized QuantumGraph.

     Such a file is an alternative way to describe a science pipeline.
     However, contrary to YAML specification, it is currently not portable.